GTech-Solutions/GTechIndustries/apps/gtech-industries/src/app/blog-controller/mui-datagrid-blog-post.md

     const apiRef = useGridApiContext();
     const LOCAL_STORAGE_KEY = `dataGridState-${props.dataGridIdentifier}`;

-    //Saving desnity in jotai atom and local storage const density = useAtomValue(props.dataGridDensity);
+    //Saving desnity in jotai atom and local storage this atom is defined in a parent component and passed down const density = useAtomValue(props.dataGridDensity);

     // Save the initial state of the data grid in local storage using Jotai